dianarehan/first-css-project/README.md

 # first-css-project
-this project is for udacity's
+this project is for udacity